7 Facts About Bay Laurel Essential Oil

 It's a Potent Source of Vitamin A

-Our bodies need vitamins for healthy cells and optimal organ performance.
+Your body needs vitamins for healthy cells and optimal organ performance.
 Vitamins also play a critical role in eliminating toxins and harmful compounds from deep within body cells.
-The human body is, however, incapable of producing vitamins, hence gets its supply from the foods we eat.
+The human body is, however, incapable of producing vitamins, hence gets its supply from the foods you eat.
 Although most people often go for vitamin supplements, natural food sources are the best sources.

 You can also use dried laurel leaves to season sauces, soups, pickles, and stews.
 You could also add thyme to the mix for better results.

-Bay laurel oil can also be used for medicinal purposes - a licensed herbalist should be the one to administer this.
+Bay laurel is from the same tree bay leaves are derived for cooking.
+Bay laurel oil can also be used for medicinal purposes.
+However, a licensed herbalist should be the one to administer this for you.
 While bay laurel leaves are considered safe, the extracted oil should be used sparingly to avoid side effects.